-The strategies used by the Company in achieving its objectives regarding the use of its financial assets and liabilities were set when the Company entered into the transactions.
+The strategies used by the Company in achieving its objectives regarding the use of its loans and receivables and financial liabilities were set when the Company entered into the transactions.
 The Company has attempted to match the properties of its financial liabilities to its assets to avoid the risk generated by mismatches of investment performance against its obligations.

-The key risks of the Company are set out in the offering circular, offering circular supplement and transaction documents entered into on or around 22 June 2020.
+The key risks of the Company are set out in the offering circular, offering circular supplement and transaction documents entered into on or around 30 December 2021.
 The financial risks the Company is exposed to include market risk (interest rate risk and currency risk), event risk, credit risk and liquidity risk.
 All of the risk of the Company is ultimately borne by the Noteholders.
 The Directors seek to assess, monitor and manage any potential adverse risks on the Company's financial performance by appropriate methods as discussed below.